-Space your bagels evenly, leaving about 1 inch between them.
+Space your bagels evenly, leaving about 1-2 inches between them.
 You may need a second parchment-covered sheet pan.

-Bake them for about 15-18 min, turning the pan halfway into the bake.
+Bake them for 12-18 min, turning the pan halfway into the bake.
 Take the pan out of the oven when the bagels have the desired color.
-I like mine golden brown.
+We like ours golden brown.
 Remove the baked bagels from the sheet pan and place them onto a cooling rack to cool.